Add mirrors to closet or built-in cupboard doors

 1. Have your mirrors cut to size, allowing a 5cm border around the outside of the mirror for safe mounting.
 A 3mm or 4mm mirror is sufficient for mounting onto the door - anything thicker will be too heavy.

 2. Measure and mark the position to centre the mirror on the door.
 Have someone to help you hold the mirror flat against the door as you outline it with a pencil.
 Remove the mirror.
 Place marks within an inch from the edges of the four corners, as well as halfway up both sides, to indicate where to insert the screws.
 Distributing the weight of the mirror in this manner provides an additional level of support.

-*Before buying fixings for your mirror, you will need to determine the type of door.
+Before buying fixings for your mirror, you will need to determine the type of door.
 Hollow core doors need special fixings that you can purchase at your local Builders store.

 3. Most closet doors are melamine coated chipboard.
 However, in an older home you may find that closet doors may be hollow-core doors.
 When buying your fixings you will need *chipboard screws for a chipboard door, and *drywall (expanding) screw fixings for the hollow-core door.

 4. There are two options to consider for mounting the mirror to the door:

 Put some newspaper down, position the mirror face down and apply a generous layer of No More Nails to the entire back of the mirror, paying special attention to the edges of the mirror.
 Immediately apply the mirror to the door, twisting and pressing into position for a firm, flush fitting.
 You have no more than 2 minutes to ensure that the mirror is in position before the glue starts to set.
 Any excess can be wiped away with a cloth and mineral spirits.

 If you are attaching a full-length mirror, place some blocks of wood at the bottom of the mirror to hold in place until the glue is completely set, normally 24 hours.